elgrove/thesetimes/README.md

 # These Times

 A news aggregator and reader that pulls and presents articles from various sources, including those behind a paywall.
+As with all good software, it was made to solve a problem in my own life.

 Currently serving:
 News: FT, NYT, WSJ, BBC, DW
 Opinion/Features: The Economist, The New Yorker
 Sports: Sky Sports, Football365
 Tech: Ars Technica, MIT Technology Review

+With plans to add more, especially in opinion, tech and sports as these categories are quite bare at the moment.

 ### Built with